-Pega Platform supports Web service interactions with external systems by using the SOAP messaging standard.
-Use SOAP service rules when your Pega Platform applications need to act as a web service.
+Using Simple Object Access Protocol (SOAP) over HTTP, the SOAP integration interface in Process commander supports interactions with external systems through Web services.
+Use SOAP service rules when your Pega Platform applications need to act as a Web service.

 data values, wraps them in an XML document envelope (SOAP envelope) that contains the name